Skip to content

 System Function

-The block heater and jacket water heater work together to keep the engine warm while the generator is offline.
-The block heater warms critical engine components directly while the jacket water heater circulates heated coolant throughout the engine.
-Together, they maintain proper engine temperature so oil flows correctly and the engine can reach starting speed quickly.
+The block heater is designed to keep the engine warm while the generator is offline.
+The block heater warms critical engine components directly maintaining proper engine temperatures so oil flows correctly and the engine can reach starting speed quickly.

-When these heaters fail, the engine starts cold.
-Cold starts increase internal friction, slow cranking speed, delay oil circulation and place additional load on the starter and batteries.
-On larger engines, a failed jacket water heater can lead to extended crank times or no-start conditions in cold weather.
+When block heaters fail the engine starts cold.
+Cold starts increase internal friction slowing cranking speed delaying oil circulation and placing additional load on starter and batteries.
 Repeated cold starts accelerate wear and shorten engine life.

 Video Thumbnail